Larsvanderlaan/causalGLM-depreciated-/README.md

 ## Is this like double-machine-learning (DML)?
 Yes, but with additional properties.
 TMLE is a substitution and maximum-likelihood estimator and therefore respects the constraints of the statistical model and tries to listen to the data as much as possible.
-This can lead to substantially improved finite-sample performance in certain real-world settings like those with model misspecification and positivity/imbalance issues (Porter et al., 2012).
+This can lead to improved finite-sample performance in certain real-world settings like those with model misspecification and positivity/imbalance issues (Porter et al., 2012).

 We support sample-splitting/cross-fitting through the tlverse/sl3 machine-learning pipeline which can be passed into all the implemented methods to specify machine-learning algorithms.
 (By default, robust machine-learning is performed so user specification is not necessary.)